British Red Cross community heroes: four volunteers tell their stories

 By Sarah Lewis

-When the coronavirus crisis struck, British Red Cross volunteers and staff acted quickly to help their local communities.
-From donating to foodbanks to helping people adjust when they come out of hospital, we find out what they’re doing to help .
+When Coronavirus struck, British Red Cross volunteers and staff acted quickly to help their local areas.
+We look back at what actions four volunteers took to help support their communities in 2020, from donating to foodbanks to helping people adjust when they came out of hospital 1.

-Michael , 59, from Buckinghamshire has been helping FareShare, a charity dedicated to relieving food poverty.
+Michael, 59, from Buckinghamshire helped FareShare, a charity dedicated to relieving food poverty.
 The charity reached out to the British Red Cross as it was receiving unprecedented requests for help during the crisis.
-Michael volunteers twice a week, both making deliveries and helping in the warehouse.
+Michael volunteered twice a week, both making deliveries and helping in the warehouse.

 "I've been doing the driving and unloading because under social distancing rules we don't have help with us.
 So I drive and then unload the food.
 It's pretty heavy graft," he says.